 Senior Operations and Marketing Manager

 Kate Speed is a New York native who earned her art degree at the University at Buffalo.
 She worked in art-related non-profit organizations before her stretch in the e-commerce and market research industries, where she became intrigued by the power of big data and data visualization.
 Kate loves working on projects with crossover between the creative and the technical and seeks out opportunities to streamline processes.
-Outside of work, Kate studies programming languages and plays video games under the supervision of her cats.
+Outside of work, Kate builds websites and plays video games under the supervision of her cats.

 Beth Turner holds a BA in French from the University of North Carolina at Chapel Hill and has been in the nonprofit sector since 1998, when she was hired as the volunteer coordinator for the HIV/AIDS Council of Chatham County.
 A founding member of the Triangle-based nonprofit Girls Rock NC, Beth was the organization’s Jill-of-all-trades from 2004-2014.
 Beth served on the Pittsboro Town Board of Commissioners from 2011-2015, and has been with Counter Tools since 2014.
 She is a cat whisperer and bass player.